 Also sponsored by the Center is Advocacy for Policy Change initiative.
 It features the Legal Studies Program course "Advocacy for Policy Change" (LGLS 161), in which undergraduate students combine the investigation of the ethical dilemmas that arise in the process of lawmaking with hands-on advocacy work with entities seeking to reform Massachusetts laws or to propose new ones.
 A publication is also produced annually, which may be read here.

-The Center is also home to the Ethics Center Leadership Council, a "social justice street team" composed of four undergraduates who work together and independently to build engagement with and awareness of the Center's resources; reach out to students, faculty and staff at Brandeis and to people at other schools and organizations; and promote and enhance interactive conversations about topics concerning social justice on campus through various means.
+The Center is also home to the Ethics Center Leadership Council, a "social justice street team" composed of three undergraduates who work together and independently to build engagement with and awareness of the Center's resources; reach out to students, faculty and staff at Brandeis and to people at other schools and organizations; and promote and enhance interactive conversations about topics concerning social justice on campus through various means.

 The Center initiates and co-sponsors on-campus events related to our mission.
 These events feature prominent speakers and activists discussing issues of ethics and social justice and shaping responses to conflict throughout the world.

 - Pieces of the Coexistence Puzzle; Religion and the Quest to Contain Violence

 - Just Performance: Enacting Justice in the Wake of Violence